Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Application to Heavy Hitter Detection

 \section{Application to Heavy Hitter Detection}

-In this section, we consider the application of the optimal nested test plan developed in Section~\ref{sec:closed_form} to the heavy hitter detection problem.
-Consider a network consisting of $n$ flows, among which $d$ are heavy hitters.
-We are going to study two different probabilistic models of flows.
-First, we assume that each flow is an independent Poisson distribution with rate $\mu_0$ for normal flows and $\mu_1$ for heavy hitters.
+In this section, we study the application of quantitative group testing to the heavy hitter detection problem.
+Consider a network consisting of $n$ flows, each modeled as a random process with a certain packet arrival rate.
+Assume that among the $n$ flows, $n_x$ are heavy hitters with rate $\lambda_x$, and $n-n_x$ are normal flows with rate $\lambda_y$.
 Define

-as the fraction of heavy hitters in terms of number of flows and the total traffic volume, respectively.
-Over the Internet, we typically have $\rho$ around $10\%$ to $20\%$ and $\eta$ around $80\%$ to $90\%$.
-To apply the group testing plan to the heavy hitter detection problem, we need to estimate the number of heavy hitters from measurements of aggregated traffic rate.
-Assume that $m$ flows are aggregated together and $T$ measurements are taken.
-Based on the independent Poisson assumption on each flow, the aggregated traffic is again Poisson distributed with rate $d_1\mu_1+(m-d_1)\mu_0$.
-From the $T$ measurements of the aggregated traffic, we can obtain a Maximum Likelihood (ML) estimate of the number $d_1$ of heavy hitters among this group of $m$ flows, which can be written as

-where $z_i$ is observation of traffic rate in $i$th measurement.
-This estimated value $\widehat{d_1}$ will be used as the outcome of this group test, which will determine the size of the next group test based on the optimal nested test plan given in Theorem~\ref{thm:main_pattern}.
-In the second numerical example, we assume that each flow is an independent log-normal distribution with mean value $\mu_0$ for normal flows and $\mu_1$ for heavy hitters.
-The definitions in \eqref{fraction} are still valid.
-But different to the Poisson model, since the likelihood function is not in closed form, now we are using sample mean estimator to estimate the number of heavy hitters in the aggregated group. i.e.